A long-delayed nuclear reactor goes online in Finland

 HELSINKI (AP) — Finland’s long-delayed and costly new nuclear reactor went online Saturday amid expectations that it will boost the Nordic country’s electricity self-sufficiency and help to achieve its carbon neutrality targets.

-Finnish operator Teollisuuden Voima said the Olkiluoto 3 nuclear reactor in western Finland linked up to the national grid and started power generation.
+Finnish operator Teollisuuden Voima said the Olkiluoto 3 nuclear reactor in the country’s west started supplying electricity to the national power grid.

 It will go through a trial period of about four months during which it will generate electricity only at a fraction of its 1,600 megawatt capacity.